 - Information about any insurance losses or claims your business may have sustained in the past.

 - A biography of the company’s officers and owners showing their titles and experience.

 - Annual payroll information along with the number of full-time and part-time employees and contractors.

 AdvisorSmith found the average cost of Commercial Umbrella Insurance for small businesses was $883 per year.
 This cost survey included small businesses with under $500K in revenue in 27 industries, including retail, wholesale, manufacturing, consultants, contractors, and more.
 Premiums are based upon Commercial Umbrella Insurance coverage of $1 million.

 Pricing for Commercial Umbrella Insurance is based upon the unique risks your business faces.
 Insurers consider factors such as:

 Businesses with higher risks will have higher premiums than those deemed lower risk.
 For example, a construction company will probably have higher liability premiums than a software business.
 Premiums also rise as you increase the limits of insurance.
 Different insurance companies have different models for rating risks, so it is worth comparing pricing across different insurers.

-In order to get an accurate estimate on pricing, it’s best to get a quote from a reputable insurance company.
+In order to get an accurate estimate on pricing, it’s best to get an umbrella insurance quote from a reputable insurance agent or company.
 Below we’ve highlighted a few of our trusted partners who offer Commercial Umbrella Insurance:

 |Provider||Commercial Umbrella||General Liability||Professional Liability|